Acttop-Interactive/vuxel-docs/docs/ref/utility.md

 The Utility module provides various helper functions.

-## Utility.CreateApp(UIFrame)
+## Utility.CreateApp(UIFrame, screenGui (optional))

-Initializes a new app with the specified root frame, creating a new `ScreenGui`.
+Initializes a new app with the specified root frame, if no screenGui is given it will create a new `ScreenGui` and parent it to the LocalPlayer's PlayerGui.

 ::: tip
 You can also use `Vuxel.CreateApp` instead!